This page describes how to create a read pool instance in an AlloyDB cluster.

 Optional: Set custom flags to your instance.
 For each flag:

 - Select a flag from the New database flag list.

 - Provide a value for the flag.

 Click Add read pool.

-gcloud beta alloydb instances create command to create a read pool instance.
+gcloud alloydb instances create command to create a read pool instance.

 Replace the following: